asiermarques/ai/ai-engineering-lp.md

       Semantic & Episodic Memory("Stores factual knowledge (semantic) and lived interactions/events (episodic).")
       Salience & Recency Weighting("Prioritizes what was important or recent to avoid irrelevant recall.")
       Automatic Decay("Gradually removes low-value or outdated memories to prevent drift.")
-      Multiple Embeddings (optional)("Captures different semantic angles of the same memory when useful.")
+      Multiple Embeddings("Captures different semantic angles of the same memory when useful.")
       Explainable Recall Paths("Shows why a memory was retrieved; essential for debugging and governance.")

     Cognitive Operations